What is a new car loan?

 -

-Ensure your credit score is up to scratch - A higher your credit score means you’ll likely have access to things like a lower interest rate, the ability to negotiate your terms, and more.
-Secured lending is generally less reliant on a tip-top credit score, but it doesn’t hurt.
+Ensure your credit score is up to scratch - A higher credit score means you might have access to lower interest rates, give you greater negotiating power, among other benefits.
+Secured lending is generally less reliant on a tip-top credit score, but it doesn't hurt.

 -

 Build up a deposit or choose a balloon payment - A deposit will lower the total amount borrowed and therefore reduce your repayments.
-Conversely, you could consider a balloon payment.
-A balloon payment is a one-pff lump sum you agree to pay your lender at the end of the loan term.
-Because they typically account for a large proportion of the car loan’s balance, they can reduce your loan repayments.
+Conversely, you could consider a balloon payment - since they typically account for a large proportion of the car loan's balance, they can reduce your loan repayments.

 -